 Tinubu was born in Lagos.
 He comes from the Yoruba ethnic group and is a Muslim.

 Bola Tinubu’s mother was Abibatu Mogaji, a very famous and powerful market trader in Lagos.
-She became the Ìyálọ́jà of Lagos, making her the top leader of the market women, and she was a very respected figure in her community.
+She became the Ìyálọ́jà of Lagos, becoming the top leader of the market women, and earned wide respect within her community.
 She was born in 1916 and passed away on 15 June 2013 at about 96 years old.
 Tinubu has said that he learned determination, hard work, and discipline from his mother.

 His father, however, is much less clear.
 Some suggest names like Olumosa or Adeyemo Tinubu and say he may have left the family early.